 I am a Brick and Mortar bike dealer and would like to sell your wheels in our shop.
 How do I become an Authorized GeoOrbital Dealer?

-GeoOrbital has plans to support local Brick and Mortar Bike Shops and will start setting up Authorized GeoOrbital dealers later this spring.
-If you would like more information, please email: email@example.com.
+GeoOrbital has plans to support local Brick and Mortar Bike Shops and will start setting up Authorized GeoOrbital dealers later in 2017.
+If you would like more information, please email: firstname.lastname@example.org.
 Please be sure to send us your company name, contact, address, telephone number, and website information and we will respond ASAP.

 Do you ship outside of the United States?

-YES, but please check your local transportation laws before pre-ordering. eBike laws differ greatly from country to country and even from city to city.
+YES, but please check your local transportation laws before ordering. eBike laws differ greatly from country to country and even from city to city.
 This GeoOrbital wheel is a U.S.A. domestic model.

 Is regular maintenance required?

 Regular maintenance is not required.
-This is the beauty of brush-less electric motors and sealed bearings!
-We've got prototypes with 1,000+ miles on them and the most we've done is wipe them down now and then to keep them looking pretty.
+This is the beauty of brush-less electric motors, sealed bearings, and no-flat tires!
+We've got wheels with 1,000+ miles on them and the most we've done is wipe them down now and then to keep them looking pretty.